CDLUC3/uc3-present/monthly_ops/demo.md

 - The information we needed was available online
   - reference sites to search
   - services/sites that push alerts to us
+- Some end of life dates have surprised us

 ----